Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 )

 // or let's define an empty VitaminSnackbar and set its properties afterwards
-// once displayed, snackbar2 will automatically be dismissed after 5 seconds (default value), but tap on it will have no effect let anotherSnackbar = VitaminSnackbar() anotherSnackbar.title = "Another short title is best", anotherSnackbar.message = "A message should be shorter",
+// once displayed, anotherSnackbar will automatically be dismissed after 5 seconds (default value), but tap on it will have no effect let anotherSnackbar = VitaminSnackbar() anotherSnackbar.title = "Another short title is best", anotherSnackbar.message = "A message should be shorter",